 It is noted that the farther back the tongue drops, the more snoring occurs.
 For most heavy snorers, the tongue drops too far back and gets sucked into the airway.
 When the throat muscles collapse around the tongue, your airway is completely blocked and you actually stop breathing 10-20 seconds or more.
 These can happen at regular intervals after long periods of snoring.
-After snoring stops and your tongue is move out of your airway you can breathe freely again.
+After snoring stops and your tongue is moving out of your airway you can breathe freely again.
 This is called sleep apnea.
 You can see the answer to, “is sleep apnea dangerous” from reading what occurs and what can happen here.

 According to research, about two to three thousand people die in their sleep every year because of sleep apnea.
 You may want to see your doctor if you are experiencing any problems during sleep and get the necessary treatment to help you to sleep better.